ambekarsameer96/SKDCGN/README.md

 # SKDCGN- Source-free Knowledge Distillation of Counterfactual Generative Networks using cGANs

+Note: To run the experiments, saved models are required.
+As the size of the models are quite large, we have not provided them over here.
+The links for the models to download can be provided on demand.

 ## Setup ##
 Install anaconda (if you don't have it yet)